About Our School

 Learning Support

-While promoting integration with mainstream classes, we also have Learning Support / Resource teachers.
+While promoting integration with mainstream classes, we also have Support Teachers.
 International pupils whose first language is not English are further supported by the learning support teachers.
-Parents’ educational and developmental needs are catered for by classes organised by local agencies and our Home School Community Liaison Co-ordinator.

 Administration and School Care